corda/corda/docs/source/clientrpc.rst

 These users are added to the node's ``node.conf`` file.

-The syntax for adding an RPC user is:
+The simplest way of adding an RPC user is to include it in the ``rpcUsers`` list:

 .. container:: codeset